laanp/Icarus_Mods_Separated/README.md

 There is a known issue where ocassionally, after you teleport back to a saved destination when you walk over the teleport pad, you will teleport and the screen will become pitch black.
 Just activate the remote on your hotbar (remember the key), and teleport back to the teleport pad.
 The screen should correct itself, then step off the pad and walk back over it to retry the teleport to the saved location.
 It will usually work the 2nd time you try.
+You'll also sometimes be teleported under the graphics mesh, just move around a bit and you will pop back up to the surface.
+If it still doesn't correct itself, hit ESC and click on the "Unstuck" menu option.

 ### "Pete's Resource Killer"
 If you are using "Pete's Resource Killer" module (1 hit for tree, rocks and ore gathering) - it goes without saying if you are chopping a tree